WELL WATER & PUBLIC WATER IN HOPKINTON, MA

 Water testing should be conducted by an EPA or Massachusetts state certified laboratory and should include minimally, an analysis for the parameters in the table below.
 If you are uncertain as to what to have tested and how to take a proper sample and get it to a lab, you should contact a lab or water treatment professional for assistance.
 Typical items tested for are as follows, among others:

 If the testing results for Radon exceed the current Massachusetts guideline of ten thousand (10,000) pCi/L in water, then the radon must be removed from the water and it is recommended that testing the air for Radon is performed as well.
 It should be noted that New Hampshire requires action if radon is 2,000 pCi/L (pico curries per liter), Maine and Rhode Island are at 4,000 pCi/L. A water filtration system that will agitate and remove the radon gas by venting it outside will correct the radon in water issue.
-If the results for Arsenic come in at or above .01 parts per billion, then a water filtration system for removing the Arsenic must be installed.
+If the results for Arsenic come in at or above .01 parts per million, then a water filtration system for removing the Arsenic must be installed.

 PUBLIC WATER SUPPLY

 The town of Hopkinton’s Water Department produced and distributed 376,000,000 gallons of water during 2014 through 72 miles of water main, according to the 2014 Annual Drinking Water Quality Report.
 That is a LOT of water.
 If you are on the town water supply, the following is a link to the report, which is made available every year.
+See link for the town Annual report at: Annual Drinking Water Report.

 Some residents have complained about water having a yellow tinge and some may have orange/brown staining in sinks, toilets and dishwashers.
 The following question and answer is from the Frequently Asked Questions section of the Hopkinton Water Department website.